RonanChance/ginkgo-artworks/README.md

 Feature additions are welcome.

-Clone this repository, navigate to the opentrons-art-gui directory and install dependencies with `npm install`.
+Clone this repository, navigate to the `ginkgo-artworks` directory and install dependencies with `npm install`.

 Then start a development server: